stackforge/openstack-sdk-php/doc/streams-tutorial.md

 Instead the names of a file can be path like with a separator.
 For example, `swiftfs://Example/path/to/my_file.txt` has a name of `path/to/my_file.txt`.

-To enable applications to use swift in a more directlry like manner there is a second stream wrapper with a prefix `swiftfs://`. swiftfs stands for swift file system.
+To enable applications to use swift in a more directory like manner there is a second stream wrapper with a prefix `swiftfs://`. swiftfs stands for swift file system.
 It works in a similar manner to to the standard stream wrappers with a few key differences: